ShawnMcGough/copilot-demo-mermaid-diagram/README.md

 ### Step 2: Create a Diagram

 Once you have chosen the type of Mermaid diagram you want to create, you can start writing the code.

+#### Creating a gitGraph

-For example, if you want to create a gitGraph, you can use the following prompt:
+For example, if you want to create a gitGraph, you can use the following prompts:

 ```
 Help me create a new mermaid diagram gitGraph based on the criteria I send you in the upcoming prompts.